johnpapa/angular-styleguide/README.md

       *Why?*: Being DRY is important, but not crucial if it sacrifices the others in LIFT, which is why I call it T-DRY.
 I don’t want to type session-view.html for a view because, well, it’s obviously a view.
 If it is not obvious or by convention, then I name it.

-      *Why?*: Being DRY is important, but not crucial if it sacrifices the others in LIFT, which is why I call it T-DRY.
-I don’t want to type session-view.html for a view because, well, it’s obviously a view.
-If it is not obvious or by convention, then I name it.

 **[Back to top](#table-of-contents)**